adamwulf/PerformanceBezier/README.md

 ## Building the framework

-This library depends on [IOS-Universal-Framework](https://github.com/kstenerud/iOS-Universal-Framework) and is built with the Real Framework option.
+This library will generate a proper static framework, as described in [https://github.com/jverkoey/iOS-Framework](https://github.com/jverkoey/iOS-Framework)

 ## Including in your project